ByteAcademyCo/Exercises/introduction_to_python/functions/3_count_even/README.md

 # Count Even

 ## Problem Description
-Write a python function that accepts an arbitrary number of keyword arguments and figures out how many of its inputs are even.
+Write a python function `count_even` with a variable-length arguement `*args` of integers.
+Count how many even integers are in `*args`  and output the result.

-Your goal is to create a variable `result` which will perform the function call by passing a series of integer values.

-Print the number (total count) of elements in the input that are even.

 ## Testing
-* done
+* To test your solution, type 'pytest' within the **solution** subdirectory

 ## Submission
-* Submit your answers in the *solution.py* file within the *Solutions* subdirectory within this directory
+* Submit your answers in the *solution.py* file within the *solution* subdirectory within this directory